 LSU College of Agriculture Undergraduate Research Grants

-Each year, the College of Agriculture (CoA) offers competitive grants for research by undergraduate students in the college.
+Each year, the College of Agriculture offers competitive grants for research by undergraduate students in the college.
 The purpose of these grants is to teach students about research, including proposal writing.
 Research can be in any area of study in the College of Agriculture.
 Multidisciplinary projects are strongly encouraged.
 All research must be under the direction of a College of Agriculture faculty member.
 Student investigators should take the lead on proposals with guidance from faculty advisors.
 Multiple proposals with the same faculty advisor(s) must be independent projects.
-Where applicable, reports from previous funded CoA undergraduate research grants must be attached, including verification of participation in a CoA-sponsored poster competition.
+Where applicable, reports from previous funded College of Agriculture undergraduate research grants must be attached, including verification of participation in a College of Agriculture-sponsored poster competition.
 The number of grants awarded depend on the amount of interest earned in the Millard Perkins endowment.
 There are two award types:

 The College of Agriculture’s Millard Perkins endowment funds Level 1 is limited to a maximum of $3,000 per grant.
 Funds may be used for supplies, operating services, and travel (i.e., any non-personnel expenses).
 Funds may not be used for salaries or wages.
 Students may receive academic credit under appropriate research or special topic courses within a department.